Setup

 [TBD]

-Manual Setup¶
+Manual Setup

 To setup database connection manually or review the current connection

-you may edit the main default configuration file located in config/app.php
+you may edit the main default configuration file located in config/app.php where datasources are defined.

-array definition then modify host
+Look for Datasources array definition then modify host, username,

-and database
+password and database fields.

 'Datasources' => [